 Weddings and births are the best PR for the Royals, and what seemed to have been unravelling and falling out of Palace control ahead of it, all came together in the end.

-There are those who complain about ‘paying for the Royal Family’, ignoring the huge return that the UK gets from them.
+There are those who complain about ‘paying for the Royal Family’, ignoring the huge return the UK gets from them.
 A Royal Wedding is a timely reminder of the interest with which they’re held around the world and the subsequent tourism boost that follows.
-I’m certain that Americans will be flocking to Windsor in their droves over the next couple of years, although, sadly, they might be disappointed that it isn't, in fact, sunny all the time.
+I’m certain Americans will be flocking to Windsor in their droves over the next couple of years, although, sadly, they might be disappointed that it isn't, in fact, sunny all the time.

 Here’s to the new Duke and Duchess of Sussex!